ShivanKaul/OncoTime/README.md

 everything.sh - runs both of the above two scripts
 ```

 We have placed a copy of the `oncotime` executable in the top-level folder.
+Note that this is compiled for Darwin.

 ## To Build